Choose Texas Power logo

 Your current plan no longer fits your needs

-Your energy needs can change over time — whether you’re using more electricity, cutting back, or switching to a different plan type.
+Your energy needs can change over time — whether you’re using more electricity, cutting back, or upgrading the size of your home.
 If your current plan no longer fits your usage or priorities, it may be time to explore other options.

 Many plans are priced by usage tier, so if your monthly consumption falls outside that range, you could be paying more than necessary.
-Comparing plans and reviewing the Electricity Facts Label (EFL) can help you find a better fit for your household or business.
+Comparing plans and reviewing the EFL can help you find a better fit for your household or business.

 You are unhappy with your current provider’s service